-CHAPTER 1 - GENERAL PROVISIONS
+CHAPTER 01 - GENERAL PROVISIONS

-Purpose of the Guidelines
+1.1 Purpose of the Guidelines

-- 1.1 These Guidelines define the policies and procedures of the Islamic Development Bank (IsDB) for the procurement of Goods, Works and related services (excluding Consultant Services) by Beneficiaries for IsDB-financed projects, whether by way of loan, leasing, instalment sale, profit-sharing, Istisna'a or any other mode of financing used by IsDB. - 1.2 References to Goods and Works in these Guidelines include related services such as transportation, insurance, installation, commissioning, training, initial maintenance and non-consultant services.
-Non-consultant services are not Consultant Services.
-Non-consultant services are normally bid for and contracted on the basis of performance of measurable physical output, and for which performance standards can be clearly identified and consistently applied.
-Examples of non-consultant services include drilling, aerial photography, satellite imagery, mapping and similar operations.
-These Guidelines do not apply to Consultant Services, which are governed by IsDB's Guidelines for the Procurement of Consultant Services under IsDB Project Financing.
+- 1.1.1 These Guidelines define the policies and procedures of the Islamic Development Bank (IsDB) for the procurement of Goods, Works, and Related Services (excluding Consultancy Services) by Beneficiaries for IsDB-financed projects technical assistance, whether by way of loan, leasing, instalment sale, profit-sharing, Istisna'a or any other mode of financing used by IsDB. - 1.1.2 References to Goods and Works in these Guidelines include Related Services such as transportation, insurance, installation, commissioning, training, initial maintenance, and Non-Consultancy Services.
+Non-Consultancy Services are not Consultancy Services.
+Non-Consultancy Services are normally Bid for and contracted based on performance of measurable physical output, and for which performance standards can be clearly identified and consistently applied.
+Examples of Non-Consultancy Services include drilling, aerial photography, satellite imagery, mapping, and similar operations.
+These Guidelines do not apply to Consultancy Services, which are governed by IsDB's Guidelines for the Procurement of Consultancy Services under IsDB Project Financing.

-1.3 The Guidelines assist:
+1.1.3 The Guidelines assist:

-- a) beneficiaries of IsDB-financed projects to obtain maximum Value-for-Money (VfM) by achieving the optimal benefits with the resources utilized; and - b) Bidders to prepare Bids and execute contracts that meet the requirements of IsDB and the Beneficiary for high-quality Goods, Works and related services. - 1.4 If, in a project financed by IsDB, certain Goods, Works and/or related services are financed by the Beneficiary or by other sources, IsDB reserves the right to ensure that these are of satisfactory quality.
+a) Beneficiaries of IsDBfinanced projects to obtain maximum Value-for-Money (VfM) by achieving the optimal benefits with the resources utilized; and

+- b) Bidders to prepare Bids and execute contracts that meet the requirements of IsDB and the Beneficiary for highquality Goods, Works, and Belated Services. - 1.1.4 If, in a project financed by IsDB, certain Goods, Works and/or Related Services are financed by the Beneficiary or by other sources, IsDB reserves the right to ensure that these are of satisfactory quality.